SeanDS/zero/README.md

 for a list of available commands.
 Run `circuit help command` for more detailed help for a particlar `command`.

+`circuit.py` can also be included as a library within other Python code.
 For examples of how to build simulation scripts with Python, see the `examples` directory.

+## Tests
+The script in `/tests/liso/liso.py` can be run to automatically test the solver against LISO with a set of LISO input files.

 ## Current limitations